$0 Wedding Budget Planner — Stop the Spiral Before It Starts

 The average per-head catering cost at a wedding is $70-$150 depending on your region.
 If the hidden cost checklist catches one fee you didn't know about, or one negotiation script saves you $300 on a single vendor, the planner has paid for itself before you've finished the first section.

 A cheap Etsy spreadsheet gives you a calculator.
 A generic book gives you theory.
 A $2,000 wedding planner gives you a service.
-This planner gives you the strategy layer in between — the education, the scripts, the regional specifics, and the tracking system that makes your budget work in the real world where vendors send invoices with line items you've never heard of.
+This planner gives you the defense layer in between — the education, the scripts, the regional specifics, and the tracking system that makes your budget work in the real world where vendors send invoices with line items you've never heard of.

 30-day money-back guarantee.
 If you don't find it useful, email us and we'll refund you, no questions asked.